patiljignesh/iOS-Swift-with-First-Principles/README.md

 ```

+37. Concurrency and Asynchronous Programming:
+   - **Swift Concurrency:** With the introduction of async/await in Swift 5.5, handling asynchronous tasks has become more straightforward.
+   - **Combine:** Apple's framework for handling asynchronous events with a declarative approach, which can be beneficial in networking scenarios

 ## DispatchQueue
 - An object that manages the execution of tasks serially or concurrently on your app's main thread or on a background thread.